 To buy out; release by paying a ransom price; to deliver.
-When we speak of sovereign redemption, we are talking about God's all-powerful and supernatural work in redeeming Israel.
+When we talk about sovereign redemption, we are talking about God's all-powerful and supernatural work in redeeming Israel.
 Redemption is a work of God!
 Observe these passages, recording what you learn about redemption.
 What does redemption involve?
-From what were we redeemed?
-What were we redeemed for?
+What is the purpose of redemption?